soumak-maitra/soumak-maitra.github.io/index.md

 Welcome!
 I’m **Soumak Maitra**, a postdoctoral researcher in cosmology and astrophysics at the Department of Theoretical Physics, Tata Institute of Fundamental Research (TIFR), Mumbai.

-My research centers on understanding the large-scale structure of the Universe and the physical state of the intergalactic medium (IGM), primarily through the analysis of quasar absorption spectra.
-I am particularly interested in using these observations to study cosmic reionization and the growth of structure over cosmic time.
-Currently, I am involved in modeling Lyman-α emitters (LAEs) as tracers of the reionization process, with a focus on constraining its spatial morphology.

-Alongside these efforts, I am increasingly exploring the application of machine learning techniques to cosmological data—leveraging their potential to extract physical insights from both simulations and observations.
+I am interested in cosmic reionization and its spatial morphology, which I study by modeling Lyman-α emitters as tracers of the process.
+More broadly, my research explores the large-scale structure of the Universe and the physical state of the intergalactic medium through quasar absorption spectra.
+I am also actively exploring the use of machine learning techniques to uncover physical insights from both cosmological simulations and observational datasets.